SmartAPI/smartAPI/docs/CREATE_API.md

-# KP API best practices
+# General API implementation best practices
 Regardless the type of APIs you are implementing, we recommend to follow these API best-practices.